BND Hamburger Icon

 Open row

-One way to recognize employees for a job well done is to reward them with a bonus.
-But although bonuses are great for employee appreciation, they come with a twist: their own tax rules.
-Bonuses are taxed differently than regular wages, so it’s important to understand the proper tax calculations to make sure you’re withholding the right amounts.
+One way to recognize employees for contributing to the success of a business is to reward them with a bonus.
+Although bonuses are great for employee appreciation, they come with a twist: their own tax withholding rules.
+Therefore, it’s important to understand the proper tax calculations and make sure you withhold the right amounts.

 Are employee bonuses taxable?